itsOwen/LetMeReShade/README.md

 ## 🙏 Acknowledgments

-- ZigmA (for giving me the idea to build the plugin and help in testing.)
+- ZigmA (for giving me the idea to build the plugin and helping me testing it.)
 - xXJSONDeruloXx (for his brilliant plugin Decky Framegen, which is used as base for this plugin.)

 ## 📞 Support